CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/light_environment/entity.md

 You can control shadows of light_environment.
 It's useful when you want to add more realistic shadows depends on light type-for sunny day shadows will be sharper, when for cloudy or rainy weather more blurred:
 ![](light_environment.jpg)
 </div>
-<div class="notices red">Light and light_spot are ignored by models when light_environment is used, they will use lightning from sky only.
+<div class="notices red" markdown="1">Light and light_spot are ignored by models when light_environment is used, they will use lightning from sky only.
 Use light_spot with "Is sky" keyvalue set to "Yes" to fix this, but only if you need this (e.g. your map is dark and models not getting light from point lights).</div>